jerobado/Leaf/README.md

 Leaf
 ----
-A simple text-base planting game for the bored developer.
+A simple text-based farming game for the bored developer.